matepek/vscode-catch2-test-adapter/README.md

 which would not just increase the test-loading duration but also could have other unexpeced effects.
 I suggest to have a stricter file-name convention and a corresponding pattern like `out/**/*.test.*` or `out/**/Test.*`

-**Remark** that `dependsOn` is experimental and only works well with paths inside of the workspace directory.
+**Remark** that `dependsOn` is experimental and **only** works well with paths **inside** of the workspace directory.
 Also note that if it is set, it will run the related tests automatically.
-It accumulates events for 2 seconds and run the related tests.
-Stupid logic, will be improved in the future.
+It accumulates events by waiting for 2 seconds after the last event.

 #### Variables which can be used in `name`, `cwd` and `env` of `executables`: